redjax/py-platform-info/README.md

 The CLI allows for multiple verbosity levels (capped at 2, i.e. `-vv`).
 For each level of verbosity, more system information is printed; to print the full `PlatformInfo()` object, run the script with `-d/--debug`, i.e. `python platform_info.py -d`.

+This script can also be run as a module: `python -m platform_info --help`

 ## Examples

 ### Linux